tyler-romero/wedding-website/src/schedule.md

 title: Schedule
 ---

-## Friday, May 1st: Welcome drinks!
+## Friday, May 1st: Welcome drinks at Maui Brewing!
-We will be at Maui Brewing Co. in Kihei around 5-8pm on Friday if you'd like to swing by and join us for beers and pupus after getting settled in or hitting the beach!
+We will be at [Maui Brewing Co.](https://g.co/kgs/sXnVaXT) in Kihei around 5-8pm on Friday if you'd like to swing by and join us for beers and pupus after getting settled in or hitting the beach!

 Address: 605 Lipoa Pkwy, Kihei, HI 96753